Ondřej Kovařčík

 Ondřej Kovařčík (born June 10, 1995) is a Czech professional ice hockey player.
 As of 2023, he is playing for Mikkelin Jukurit of the Finnish Liiga.

 Kovařčík made his Czech Extraliga debut playing with HC Oceláři Třinec during the 2014–15 season.

-His younger brother Michal is also a professional hockey player – only 18 months apart in age, their early careers followed almost the same trajectory; their success as a partnership led to their being nicknamed after the Sedin twins.
+His younger brother Michal is also a professional hockey player – only 18 months apart in age, their early careers followed almost the same trajectory; their success as a partnership led to their being nicknamed after the Sedin twins (Daniel and Henrik Sedin).
 Former NHL winger Tomáš Fleischmann is their stepbrother.